 Neuro ICU Family Guide (click for details): At UCLA, we understand the needs of family members during critical illness.
 We have designed an open visitation policy, frequent physician updates, and a transparent policy that empowers families during this difficult time.

-Our 24 bed Neurocritical Care Unit is designed to care for very sick patients.
+Our 24-bed Neurocritical Care Unit is designed to care of very sick patients.
 We accept transfers from our neighbor hospitals, as well as remote sites.
-Our transfer call center is manned 24 hours/day and can connect your doctors with critical care doctors to discuss your family member's condition.
+Our transfer call center is manned 24/7 and can connect your doctors with critical care doctors to discuss your family member's condition.

 February 01, 2018 to February 02, 2018